AdobeDocs/commerce-marketplace/src/pages/guides/sellers/developer-register/index.md

 For your reference, you can also find these documents on [Magento.com][4].

-If you agree with the terms of use, select the checkbox and click <span class="btn">I Agree</span>.
+If you agree with the terms of use, select the checkbox and click **I Agree**.

 ![](../../sellers/_images/terms-of-service.png)<br/>
  _Terms of Service_